 Although Toronto offers a dazzling array of options I find myself disappointed with many jams I try.
 Cheap supermarket-bought jams make me cringe when I read the ingredient labels: low fruit content traded for pectin or other thickening agents, excessive sugar level and preservatives.
 When I am desperate for jam, my supermarket “go to” is the PC Blue Menu Twice the Fruit Spread (emphasis on spread).
 What I don’t particularly like is the number of ingredients (9!) and kinds of ingredients used in this product: strawberries, sugar, water, citric acid, pectin (jelling agent), carob bean gum (another jelling agent), black carrot juice extract for colour, potassium sorbate (preservative), sodium benzoate (another preservative).
 This spread is runny (WTF, 2 jelling agents and it’s still runny?!) and not suitable for most baking needs although you might find it adequate as an addition to yogurt.
 I like the PC Peach and Passion Fruit and buy it occasionally out of convenience.

-Łowicz is a great Polish brand of jams available in Polish or eastern European grocery stores.
+Łowicz is a great Polish brand of jams available in Polish or eastern European grocery stores, for example Starsky’s.
 They come in a variety of choices such as 100% fruit jam or low sugar jams.
 For example, the 100% strawberry jam has 4 ingredients: strawberries, concentrated apple juice, concentrated lemon juice, and pectin.
 So compared to the PC brand, I feel a lot better about buying and eating Łowicz.
 This is one of my favourite brand of jams to eat and I am capable of finishing a jar of black currant or blueberry jam in one sitting.
 Some of these jam are thick and great for use in cookies and cakes.
 Next time you’re in Roncesvalles give them a try!

 Now, the opposite end of the spectrum – local and organic jams.
 I simply do not buy them for a practical a reason: local and organic jams in many cases have the same sugar content as the supermarket but double or triple the price.
 I received a jar of plum jam made by a local Toronto company, Kitten and Bear.
 I really like the idea of heritage products, however my teeth almost shattered from the sugar levels in the jam.
 As for organic jam, I simply do not have an example of organic strawberry jam to discuss because I have not bought one in years.